ozzann/client-server-app/README.md

 	At this stage Jenkins just executes bash script which contains all required instructions and actions for running tests.

-For the previous two stages both of the scripts **run_tests.sh** for client and server apps have the similar structures.
+For the previous two stages both of the scripts **run_tests.sh** for client and web-service apps have the similar structures.
 In both cases firstly all existing docker containers are removing and then the new one is created.
 The Dockerfiles for tests are almost the same as Dockerfiles for the apps, the only difference in a running command: it should run only tests steps.

 In the case of the client application it's: